Walter Grant Submission Guidelines

 - A brief one-sentence statement by the applicant stating their name and that they have never been published as an author or illustrator.

-- Please note: If applicant receives a book deal during the Walter Grant process, applicant is required to notify the committee.
+- If the applicant receives a book deal during the Walter Grant process, the applicant is required to notify the committee.

-- Work sample in the genre you are seeking grant support.
-Please choose only one or the other to submit.
+5. A work sample in the genre you are seeking grant support.
+Please choose only one to submit:

 - Authors: maximum of 2,500-word sample of writing.
 Sample must be in the genre the author seeks grant support for.